datocms/old-website/src/docs/introduction/plugins.md

 * Translating text from one locale to other locales using external translation APIs,
 * Fetching product details from an external e-commerce website (Shopify, Commerce Layer) and embedding it in DatoCMS.

-### Next steps
+### Learn more

-If you're a developer, you can learn how to build new plugins or install existing ones [in our detailed guide](/docs/plugins/introduction/).
+Learn how to build new plugins or install existing ones [in our detailed guide](/docs/plugins/introduction/).